Guide

 - Supports generating self-signed X.509 certificates

-- Supports RSA 2048/4096 bit keys
+- Supports RSA 2048/4096-bit keys

 - Supports database signing and verification

-- See Puppet Signing Tool
+- See Puppet Signing Tool for details

 What is Puppet?